<function>

 .

-To obtain indirect evidence regarding the lack of specialization, we can compare the runtimes of the original foo
+To obtain indirect evidence about the lack of specialization, we can compare the execution times of the original foo

 function with a version that explicitly calls f